dekoza/mtgpl/docs/_sources/DOM.rst.txt

 :mtgtip:`Niambi, Faithful Healer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/6/c638677c-2b92-4d0c-b61c-598b5a843844.jpg?1562742611|https://scryfall.com/card/dom/272/niambi-faithful-healer?utm_source=api>`
    When Niambi, Faithful Healer enters the battlefield, you may search your library and/or graveyard for a card named Teferi, Timebender, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`Teferi's Sentinel<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/058304f4-f08a-4b3a-ae74-c06f4968c99a.jpg?1562730834|https://scryfall.com/card/dom/273/teferis-sentinel?utm_source=api>`